WessellUrdata/Benfords-Law/README.md

 # Dataset to evaluate the proposed model

 The table below details the datasets collected and used in the experiments.
+This table was obtained from the Dataset of Sara Ferreira, which you can consult [here](https://github.com/saraferreirascf/Photos-Videos-Manipulations-Dataset).

 | Name | Fake | Real |
 | ---- | ---- | ---- |